|Robert Persig and Son Chris, 1968 road trip that inspired Zen and the Art of Motorcycle Maintenance|

 Dana gave out painting class Robert Persig's book as a required reading, that would be one of the most influential books in my art education.
 I learned about the connection between rational and intuitive, classical and romantic thought.
 Most importantly I learned about the quality of life and living.

-Yesterday I was thrilled to hear a wonderful interview with Robert Persig about his book that had taken place many years ago.
-The interviewer, Tim Wilson's Ideas program was so good, and he was in great admiration of Robert Persig.
+Yesterday I was thrilled to hear a wonderful interview with Robert Pirsig about his book that had taken place many years ago.
+The interviewer, Tim Wilson's Ideas program was so good, and he was in great admiration of Robert Pirsig.
 It touched my heart.